Node Install

 The binary to run an Exocore node is called exocored

 , which stands for Exocore daemon.
-The binary can be built from source or downloaded from our releases page.
+The binary can be downloaded from Exocore's releases page (Option 1) or built from source (Option 2).

 Option 1: Downloading the Binary